 Every smart lock is a bit different, based on manufacturer and model.
 These differences can affect battery life, as can the use case of the lock itself.
 The battery of a highly trafficked lock will deplete sooner than that of a lightly used one.

 With that in mind, most smart locks last for about 6 to 12 months on a single set of fresh batteries or a fresh charge.
-Wi-Fi locks can be an exception to this rule, though, often lasting a few months at a time before requiring a change of batteries.
+Network-connected and Wi-Fi locks can be an exception to this rule, though, often lasting a few months at a time before requiring a change of batteries.
 Lockly models last 6-9 months in optimum use-case scenarios.
 Some models with extended battery life or Lithium rechargeable batteries and solar-enhanced charging last even longer.

 Even when your smart lock’s battery starts to run low, you’ll typically still have plenty of time before it dies.
 For instance, Lockly smart locks can still operate for up to 300 cycles on a low battery.

 What Happens If Your Smart Lock Battery Dies?

 Before your smart lock battery completely dies, most modern keyless locks and smart locks will give you an ample amount of warning.
 Usually, this low-battery alert comes in the form of a flashing light, a different-colored LED, a touchscreen indicator or an audible notification.
 Lockly smart locks will make a continuous beeping sound and flash a “low battery” icon on the touchscreen when it’s time to replace the battery.

 Let’s say you missed the warnings or were unable to replace the battery in time.
 So what happens if your smart lock battery dies?
 A lock that has run out of battery will not become a security hazard.
 The lock won’t suddenly open on its own for an intruder.
 Instead, you will notice three main signals:

 - Your lock will no longer respond to digital inputs.

 - Its touchscreen or keypad won’t function or display.